 Molly's Hot Springs Idaho Wild Hot Spring Soaking

 Molly's Hot Springs - Geothermal Water & Soaking

-By diverting or combining flows from the various hot and cool water sources, you can control the temperature of the pools.
+By diverting or combining water from hot and cool sources, visitors can control the pool temperatures.
+Clothing is optional at the springs.

+Molly's Hot Springs Idaho Wild Hot Spring Soaking